WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_MergeInvestigation.md

 SURFMod_WQ$Source <- rep("SURF", times=nrow(SURFMod_WQ))
 ```

-# Assess duplication within each database
+# Remove Duplicates

-Due to reported combined efforts to translate CEDEN data to SURF and vice versa, and issues with replicates being retained in each dataset, careful detection and elimination of duplicates should precede any analysis.
+Due to reported combined efforts to translate CEDEN data to SURF and vice versa, and issues with replicates being retained in each dataset, careful detection and elimination of duplicates should precede any merge and analysis.

-## CEDEN Data {.tabset}
+## CEDEN Data

-Due to the structure of the tox data, I have a feeling it involves biological assays that were then related to WQ data sampled on that date (and already present in the CEDEN_WQ dataset.
+The tox data seems to be focused on associating WQ parameters with specific biological assays.
+These WQ parameters may already be present in the CEDEN_WQ dataset.

 There are 117144 records in the WQ dataset
 and 60637 in the Tox dataset.

 ### CEDEN Tox

-In the tox dataset, there were several records related to a single species assessment - by creating a group identifier by the location, date, and organism assessed, I calculated that there were 2430 unique samples.

-Within the Tox dataset, 11 different species are represented.
+In the tox dataset, there were several records related to each species assessment - by creating a group identifier by the location, date, and organism assessed, I calculated that there were ~ 2430 unique biological assays.11 different species are represented.

 #### Exact duplicates